oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 But the compiler folk know better than I do.

 [`splitpath`](https://github.com/JuliaLang/julia/issues/28156) as added, its the opposite of `joinpath`.
-Kind of stilly we didn't have that, and had been being me at least since 0.6.
+Kind of silly we didn't have that, and had been being me at least since 0.6.

 On things that had been bugging me, I had wanted [`eachslice` and it's special cases: `eachrow` & `eachcol`](https://github.com/JuliaLang/julia/issues/29749) since julia 0.3 when I first started using it.
 These are super handy when you want to e.g. iterate through vectors of the rows of a matrix.